frehner/modern-guide-to-packaging-js-library/README.md

 }
 ```

-So, what make a module "inpure?"
+So, what make a module "impure?"
 Some examples are modifying a global variable, sending an API request, or importing CSS, without the developer doing anything to invoke that action.
 For example:

 ```js
 // a module with side effects